 by @davcr - 11 days ago

-On myths and the making of the OED - one month ago
+On myths and the making of the OED - 2 months ago

 Last week I finally managed to get to see the amazing Mundolingua - the language museum in Paris founded by Mark Oremland a couple of years ago.
 I don't use the adjective lightly.
 He has managed to pack into two floors of a small building a remarkable array of pictures, books, artefacts, and interactive facilities relating to language, languages, and linguistics, all presented in a user-friendly and multingual way.